-Chris Carr serves as chair of the Environment and Energy Group, and as co-chair of the firm’s UAS/Drone Group and the Clean Technology Group.
-Drawing from his experience with the U.S. Department of the Interior and the U.S. State Department’s Office of Marine Conservation, Mr. Carr represents land developers, business concerns, private individuals, public agencies and nonprofits in all areas of environmental and natural resource law, including energy, forestry, water, mining, coastal and marine resources, agriculture and land development.
+Chris Carr serves as chair of the Environment and Energy Group and as co-chair of the firm’s Unmanned Aerial Systems (UAS)/Drone Group and the Clean Technology Group.
+Drawing from his experience with the U.S. Department of the Interior and the U.S. Department of State, Mr. Carr represents businesses, land developers, private individuals, public agencies, and nonprofits in all areas of environmental and natural resource law, including energy, transportation, water, forestry, mining, coastal and marine resources, and agriculture.

-In particular, Mr. Carr’s practice focuses on permitting and litigation under the federal Endangered Species Act (ESA), the Clean Water Act, and the National Environmental Policy Act (NEPA), as well as their California counterparts: the California ESA, the Porter-Cologne Water Quality Control Act and the California Environmental Quality Act (CEQA).
-He also counsels clients on the legal requirements for commercial drone use, including FAA Section 333 Exemption requests and compliance with the anticipated final regulations for commercial use of small UAS.
+In particular, Mr. Carr’s practice focuses on permitting and litigation under the federal Endangered Species Act (ESA), the Clean Water Act, and the National Environmental Policy Act (NEPA), as well as their California counterparts: the California ESA, the Porter-Cologne Water Quality Control Act, and the California Environmental Quality Act (CEQA).
+He is an expert in local, state, federal, and international laws, regulations, initiatives, and programs to promote the development of clean energy.

-Mr. Carr regularly advises clients on permitting for large projects involving, and in investigations by and administrative proceedings before, federal and state environmental, natural resource and land management agencies, including:
+Mr. Carr regularly advises clients on permitting for large projects by, and in investigations by and administrative proceedings before, federal, state, and local agencies, including:

-He frequently defends against “citizen suits” brought under federal environmental statutes, and litigates challenges to environmental permits, approvals, and review documents in federal and state courts.
+He frequently litigates challenges to environmental permits, approvals, and review documents issued by such agencies in federal and state courts, and defends against “citizen suits” brought under federal environmental statutes.

 ©1996-2017 Morrison & Foerster LLP.
 All rights reserved.